inmbolmie/FloppyRider/README.md

 You can get the current project files in the __KiCad__ directory.
 The PCB design has not been validated at this point.

+## Warning about some floppy controllers

+It seems that some floppy controllers may ground the signals to the floppy drive when the computer is switched off.
+If you have a diskettte inserted and engaged when this happens, that can lead to the track where the head is currently positioned to be erased.

+If you are working with important media be careful about this, and give power to the 51TD drive only __after__ the computer is switched on, and remove the diskette or the power to the disk drive __before__ the computer is switched off.

 ## Operation

 These are the main points that need to be carried out for conversion: